A Terra Firme está com novo endereço. Esperamos você.

 take something apart

-Desmontar algo
+Desmontar

 He took the car brakes apart and found the problem.